Ortus-Solutions/docker-contentbox/README.md

 You can see that these commands can become quite long.
 As such, using Docker Compose or [CFConfig](https://www.gitbook.com/book/ortus/cfconfig-documentation/details) may provide a more workable alternative for your deployment environment.

+### Available Environment Variables

 Available environment variables, specific to the ContentBox image, include:

-* `express=true` - Uses an H2, in-memory database.
-Useful for very small sites or for testing the image.
+* `EXPRESS=true` - Uses an H2, in-memory database.
 See http://www.h2database.com/html/main.html
-* `install=true` (alias: `installer`) - Adds the installer module at runtime, to assit in configuring your installation.
+* `INSTALL=true` (alias: `installer`) - Adds the installer module at runtime, to assit in configuring your installation.
 You would omit this from your `run` command, once your database has been configured
 * `BE=true` - Uses the bleeding edge snapshot of the ContentBox CMS, else we will defer to the latest stable version of ContentBox.
 * `FWREINIT_PW` - Allows you to specify the reinit password for the ColdBox framework
 * `SESSION_STORAGE` - Allows the customization of session storage.
 Allows any valid `this.sessionStorage` value, available in [Application.cfc](http://docs.lucee.org/reference/tags/application.html).
 By default it will use the JDBC connection to store your sessions in your database of choice.